Okounkov bodies associated to pseudoeffective divisors

 \begin{remark} It is easy to see that the definition of the limiting Okounkov body does not depend on the choice of an ample divisor $A$.
 If $D$ is big, then $\oklim_{Y_\bullet}(D)$ coincides with $\okbd_{Y_\bullet}(D)$ for any admissible flag $Y_\bullet$ on $X$. \end{remark}

 We are mainly interested in the limiting Okounkov bodies $\oklim_{Y_\bullet}(D)$ when $Y_\bullet$ contains contains a positive volume subvariety $V$ of $D$.
 To investigate such $\oklim_{Y_\bullet}(D)$ in detail, we introduce the following alternative construction, which also gives the same convex body as $\oklim_{Y_\bullet}(D)$ after all (see Proposition \ref{prop-oklim Y=V}).
 This construction is often more convenient to study the asymptotic invariants of pseudoeffective divisors.
-To begin with, we first consider a pseudoeffective Cartier divisor $D$ on a variety $X$ of dimension $n$.
-Let $V \subseteq X$ be a positive volume subvariety of $D$.
+To begin with, we first consider a pseudoeffective Cartier $\Z$-divisor $D$ on a variety $X$ of dimension $n$.
+Let $V \subseteq X$ be a $v$-dimensional irreducible subvariety of $D$.
+We will mainly concern the case that $V$ is a positive volume subvariety of $D$.
 Fix an admissible flag $V_\bullet$ on $V$: